MagedGaman/engima-docs/products/oss/pages/oss_specific_guides/deployment_and_scaling/monitoring/opentelemetry.md

 ---
 description: 'Guide to using OpenTelemetry for distributed tracing and metrics collection in ClickHouse'
-sidebar_label: 'Tracing ClickHouse with OpenTelemetry'
+sidebarTitle: 'Tracing ClickHouse with OpenTelemetry'
 sidebar_position: 62
 slug: /operations/opentelemetry
 title: 'Tracing ClickHouse with OpenTelemetry'